keygen-sh/keygen-go/README.md

 validations, activations, deactivations and upgrade requests.
 You will need to prompt the end-user for this value.

+You will need to set the license policy's authentication strategy to `LICENSE` or `MIXED`.

 Setting `LicenseKey` will take precedence over `Token`.

 ```go